 With an extremely loud sigh, like if it was such a big effort, he went back to his car and came back with his ID, looking so pissed off.

 I gave him my passport and, after seeing he couldn’t do anything to me, he tried to make some trouble from the beer I was drinking.

-Drinking was legal, especially if we were outside of the village and I knew it because the locals told me and because I had been doing it for the last week.
+Drinking was legal, especially if we were outside the village and I knew it because the locals told me and because I had been doing it for the last week.
 Nevertheless, it only needs one asshole police to ruin your day and, according to Karez, that guy was a real dick.

 Cop: Why are you drinking beer?